Faber & Faber: Today

 Modern writers such as Kazuo Ishiguro, Peter Carey, Orhan Pamuk, and Barbara Kingsolver also joined Faber.
 In addition, Faber has published the translated work of prominent novelists and poets including Milan Kundera, Thomas Bernhard, Günter Grass, Nikos Kazantzakis, Wisława Szymborska, Mario Vargas Llosa, and Czesław Miłosz.
 Having published the theatrical works of Samuel Beckett for several years, the company acquired the rights to the remainder of his oeuvre from the publishing house of John Calder in 2007.
 Faber announced in October 2011 that Jarvis Cocker, lead singer of the band Pulp, would be joining as editor-at-large, an appointment similar to one held by Pete Townshend of The Who in the 1980s.

 In 2008, the imprint Faber Finds was set up to make copyrighted out-of-print books reavailable, using print-on-demand technology.
 Works republished in the imprint have included items from the Mass-Observation archives, and works by John Betjeman, Angus Wilson, A. J. P. Taylor, H. G. Wells, Joyce Cary, Nina Bawden, Jean Genet, P. H. Newby, Louis MacNeice, John Carey, F. R. Leavis, Jacob Bronowski, Jan Morris, and Brian Aldiss.
 In 2009, Faber Finds began to release e-books.

 Faber's American arm was sold in 1998 to Farrar, Straus and Giroux ("FSG"), where it remained as an imprint focused on arts, entertainment, media, and popular culture.
 In February 2015, Faber announced the end of its partnership with FSG.

 In June 2012, to coincide with the Queen's Diamond Jubilee, Faber launched a website – Sixty Years in Sixty Poems.
 Commissioned for The Space – the new digital arts platform developed by the Arts Council in partnership with the BBC – Sixty Years in Sixty Poems took the poems from Poet Laureate Carol Ann Duffy's anthology, Jubilee Lines, and interpreted them using actors' recordings, sound-based generative design, and archive film footage.

-The Faber Academy
+Faber Academy

-In 2008, Faber launched The Faber Academy, a creative writing business offering courses for aspiring writers.
-Courses include "The Art of Publication", "Writing Fiction", and "Becoming a Poet".
+In 2008, Faber launched Faber Academy, a creative writing business offering courses for aspiring writers.
+Courses include "Writing a Novel", "Advanced Poetry", and "Getting Started: Beginners' Fiction".
 At times, courses are tutored by famous writers, such as Mike Figgis, Jeanette Winterson, and Tobias Hill.
 Notable students have included S. J. Watson and Georgian/British singer-songwriter Katie Melua.

 In 2018, The Faber Academy started offering a scholarship to two writers every year, with a focus on under-represented groups such as writers of colour, disabled writers and LGBTQ+ writers.